1. DETECTIVE GRIMWALL

 “Roland, don’t,” Patrick offered a meek attempt at mediation.

-Bran studied the fire, “Why hide behind underhanded insults, Roland?
+Bran studied the fire.
+“Why hide behind underhanded insults, Roland?
 Just come out and say it: you are quite confident he is going to choose you.”

 “What I find interesting,” Roland said with a snigger, “is that you don’t.
 You forget, McCalhain, that you are not--”

 The door opened again and in its wake a sudden stillness and silence spread through the room.
-Even the pops and cracks of the fire hushed as Ryan Holme walked in.
+Even the pops and cracks of the fire hushed as Ryan Holme entered.
 Without so much as a look at Bran or his sons, Holme took a seat in the largest of the armchairs by the fire and positioned it to see the rest of the room easily.
 He took his time settling in, smoothing out his velvet suit and resting his cane carefully against the hearth.

 There was nothing about Ryan Holme’s appearance that would suggest he was a daunting man.
 Approaching his late seventies, there was a tremor beginning in his left hand and he used his cane now more out of necessity than as decoration.
 But even someone who had never met the man would not mistake Holme as anything but powerful.
 His sharp, beady eyes pierced through a person like bullets.
 Bran had seen him ruin the lives of many men by merely uttering a single sentence.